How To Assign A Char To A Register Mips

 -

-- interact using stdin/stdout via login terminal
+option-file - interact using stdin/stdout via login terminal

 - load programs using